ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Trinity College of Florida Financial Aid

-The majority of Trinity College of Florida undergrads use financial aid to help pay for school.
-In 2022, 163 of the 204 undergrads enrolled received financial aid.
+The majority of Trinity College of Florida undergrads use financial aid to finance their education.
+In 2023, 150 of the 206 undergrads enrolled received financial aid.
 Trinity College of Florida meets 40% of the demonstrated financial need for undergraduates.

 The average debt for each loan type varies.